Why just talking about what a product does isn’t going to make anyone buy it. (Sorry but it’s true)

 Success lies in talking about the problem we encounter, how it can be overcome and what difference that makes is the way to do it.

 Don’t be like others who say:

-Here’s our dashboard, it does with data requirements.
+Here’s our dashboard, it shows your data in five different ways.
 Doesn’t it look pretty.